top of page

 After comparing all the enemy's five factors and yours, the next most important thing to do is do your calculations.
 The longer you spend doing your calculations in your temple or office, the more likely you will win.

-Sun Tzu emphasizes the importance of spending time doing the necessary calculations in your office
+Sun Tzu emphasizes the importance of spending time doing the necessary calculations in your temple.

 Sun Tzu said,